-The The value of Drama in the school curriculum has been widely described as promoting self-expression, building self confidence, enhancing creativity, encouraging co-operation and fostering empathy.
+The value of Drama in the school curriculum has been widely described as promoting self-expression, building self confidence, enhancing creativity, encouraging co-operation and fostering empathy.

 The course of study at Year 11 aims to provide students with a practical understanding of Drama as an art form, as well as encouraging them to interpret a wide range of dramatic texts and forms and experiment with different ways of performing and recording Drama.
 Through the breadth of this work students will gain experience and confidence in presenting their performance ideas with fluency, focus and clarity of intention.
-Whilst this is a practical, experience based course, students will also be required to articulate their understanding through written and verbal feedback.
+Whilst the majority of this course is practical, students will also be required to articulate their understanding through written and verbal feedback.